edgeroute/security-champion-framework/README.md

 Various names apply to the people that make up a security champion program.
 For example, organizations use different naming schemes for Champions, Advocates, Guild Members, Ninjas, and Agents.

 There is nothing in a name.
 Instead, call the people within your program by any of the monikers provided.
-Do call them something, but choosing the perfect phrase to describe the people does not define the success of your program.
+Do call them something, but choosing the perfect phrase to describe the people does not define the success of your program

+For purposes of the framework, the word champion is used universally.

 ## Overview of the Security Champion Framework